Kremlin VTB bank to be hit by investor class action for seizing foreign shares

 On June 6, VTB also announced the termination of its depositary receipts (DR) programme in the wake of US and international sanctions.
 Following termination of the DR programme, VTB’s own listing at the London Stock Exchange (LSE) will be also terminated.

-In further nails in the local market's coffin, foreign brokers were banned and dividends by Gazprom and Sberbank were also axed, which sent both blue-chips into a downward spiral.
+In further nails to the local market's coffin, foreign brokers were banned and dividends by Gazprom and Sberbank were also axed, which sent both blue-chips into a downward spiral.

 The investor base involved in the class action ranges from high-net worth individuals with $1mn at stake to modest retail investors with $1,000-$2,000 on the line, according to Gutbrod.